• Skip to primary navigation

 Instructions

-Here's an overview of the steps needed for making this recipe.
+Here's an overview of the steps needed to make this recipe.
 The detailed instructions can be found in the recipe card below.

-• Your first step is to rinse and dry the cucumber, lime, and mint sprigs.
+Your first step is to rinse and dry the cucumber, lime, and mint sprigs.
 There's no need to peel the cucumber.
+Thinly slice the cucumber and lime crosswise, aiming for ⅛-inch slices.

 Expert Tip